-- Personnel expenses are projected to be \$11,965, or 11 percent, higher than the Fiscal Year 2022 budgeted amounts. - Computer expenditures will decrease by \$3,200 to reflect that the Computer Center was able to avoid replacing some equipment in Fiscal Year 2022. - Services and charges are projected to be \$200, or 25 percent lower than budgeted to reflect a decrease in commitments related to that line item.
+- Personnel expenses overall increased \$11,965, or 11 percent, between the adjusted and projected Fiscal Year 2022 amounts. - Computer expenditures decreased by \$3,200 to reflect that the Computer Center was able to avoid replacing some equipment in Fiscal Year 2022. - Services and charges were reduced by \$200, or 25 percent, to reflect a decrease in commitments related to that line item. - Office expenditures is primarily a Miscellaneous account, which is being phased out.
+We will refrain from spending additional funds from this account for the rest of Fiscal Year 2022.

-- Division expenditures increase by \$1,432 or 1 percent, compared to projected Fiscal Year 2022. - Citywide increases in personnel relating to base salaries, and simultaneous decreases to the fringe benefits in the Computer Center personnel costs, result in a \$379 increase of personnel costs between projected Fiscal Year 2022 and budgeted Fiscal Year 2023. - Computer expenditures increase by \$1,000 in anticipation of needing to replace some hardware for the public computers and printing services in the Computer Center.
+City wide increases in personnel relating to base salaries, and simultaneous decreases to the fringe benefits in the Computer Center personnel costs, result in a net zero increase of personnel costs between projected Fiscal Year 2022 and proposed Fiscal Year 2023.

-• Conference, training, and dues will remain at \$500 primarily to fund attendance to the annual Computers in Libraries conference.
+- Computer expenditures were increased from \$2,000 to \$3,000 in anticipation of needing to replace some hardware for the public computers and printing services in the Computer Center. - Conference, training, and dues will remain at \$500 primarily to fund attendance to the annual Computers in Libraries conference.